 Subject Teams wishing to defer or bring forward their PSR (due to exceptional circumstances) must submit a request initially to the relevant Faculty Quality and Standards Committee (FQSC) and then to the Academic Quality and Standards Committee (AQSC) for final approval.

 For more detailed information please see the Periodic Subject Review Handbook.
 The 2017-18 version and its appendices are now available.
+Download the new programme and module specification templates.

 General queries in relation to PSR processes can initially be sent to email@example.com.